aryangoel984/EduAI/README.md

 - Unlimited bandwidth
 - Zero maintenance required

-Your education platform will be live and accessible worldwide within minutes of deployment!
+Your education platform will be live and accessible worldwide within minutes of deployment!# EduAI